sohlich/sohlich-site/content/post/go_makefile.md

     build:
       $(GOBUILD) -o $(BINARY_NAME) -v // expands to: "go build -o mybinary -v"

-Just because a lot of us are just lazy, the “run” task is here.
-The task builds the binary and executes the application consequently.
+Just because a lot of us are just lazy, the “run” target is here.
+The target builds the binary and executes the application consequently.

     run:
             $(GOBUILD) -o $(BINARY_NAME) -v ./...
             ./$(BINARY_NAME)

 Naturally, the test command should be the part of the project makefile.
-I personally always choose the verbose switch to be able to debug and watch the test run better.
+I personally always choose the verbose mode to be able to debug and watch the test run better.

     test: